Legend of the Motor Palace

 About a month later we were taking pictures of the building just after dark.
 I was messing with some settings on the camera when this black cat trotted out of the alley into my shot.
 Another Cat Ghost, this one, Lori’s favorite cat “Al.”

-Lori needed to see this but she’d wandered off so I started taking pictures before he ran away.
-Instead of running he sat down and watched me while I struggled to photograph him.
-He eventually lost interest and walked back into the shadows.
-I followed him a few steps then froze as a man holding a box in his arms stepped into the alley from behind the Motor Palace.
-We took a few steps toward each other than he stopped and asked…
+Lori needed to see this but she’d wandered off so I quietly began shooting, sure he’d away.
+Instead of running he sat down and watched me while I struggled with the camera.
+He soon lost interest and walked back into the shadows.
+I followed him a few steps and froze.
+A familiar stranger holding a box in his arms entered the alley.
+He took a few steps, stopped, and asked…

 Is this your place?”